wanghailei/study_ror/install_and_upgrade.md

 It will require them while booting.

 After the gems have been installed, Bundler can help you update them when new versions become available.
-Bundler is also an easy way to create new gems.&#x20;
+Bundler is also an easy way to create new gems.